Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Generative Adversarial Networks

 Early approaches designed hierarchical architectures, dividing the learning procedure into more easily learnable chunks.
 LapGAN \cite{denton2015deep} builds a Laplacian pyramid such that at each layer, a GAN conditioned on the previous image resolution predicts a residual adding detail.
 Stacked GANs \cite{huang2017stacked, Zhang2017StackGANTextPhotoRealistic} use two GANs trained successively: the first generates low-resolution samples, then the second upsamples and corrects the first, thus fewer GANs need to be trained.
 A related approach, progressive growing \cite{Karras2018ProgressiveGrowingGANsa, Karras2019StyleBasedGeneratorArchitecture}, iteratively trains a single GAN at higher resolutions by adding layers to both the generator and discriminator upscaling the previous output, after the previous resolution converges.
 Training in this manner, however, not only takes a long time but leads to high frequency components being learned in the lower layers, resulting in shift artefacts \cite{Karras2020AnalyzingImprovingImage}.

 Accordingly, a number of works have targeted a single GAN that can be trained end-to-end.
 DCGAN \cite{Radford2016UnsupervisedRepresentationLearning} introduced a fully convolutional architecture with batch normalisation \cite{Ioffe2015BatchNormalizationAccelerating} and ReLU/LeakyReLU activations.
-BigGAN \cite{Brock2019LargeScaleGAN} employ a number of tricks to scale to high resolutions including using very large mini-batches to reduce variation, spectral normalisation to discourage spectral collapse, and using large datasets to prevent overfitting Despite this, training collapse still occurs thus requiring early stopping.
-Another approach is to include skip connections between the generator and discriminator at each resolution, allowing gradients to flow through shorter paths to each layer, providing extra information to the generator \cite{karnewar2020msggan, Karras2020AnalyzingImprovingImage}.
+BigGAN \cite{Brock2019LargeScaleGAN} employ a number of tricks to scale to high resolutions including using very large mini-batches to reduce variation, spectral normalisation to discourage spectral collapse, and using large datasets to prevent overfitting.
+Despite this, training collapse still occurs thus requiring early stopping.
+Another approach is to include skip connections between the generator and discriminator at each resolution, allowing gradients to flow through shorter paths to each layer, providing extra information to the generator \cite{karnewar2020msggan, Karras2020AnalyzingImprovingImage, valvano2021learning}.
+By treating subsets of the generator's parameters as smaller generators, Anycost GANs extend this approach, allowing samples to be generated at multiple resolutions and speeds\cite{lin2021anycost}.
 To learn long-range dependencies, GANs can be built with self-attention components \cite{Vaswani2017AttentionAllYou, Zhang2019SelfAttentionGenerativeAdversarial, jiang2021transgan}, however, full quadratic attention does not scale well to high dimensional data.
-Alternatively, a powerful learned quantized prior can be used to model very high resolution data, modelling this prior with masked attention \cite{esser2021taming}.